-1. From the front panel, select the lnk menu icon then Replace ink cartridges.
+1. From the front panel, select the lnk menu icon (), then Replace ink cartridges.

-Ink menu

-- ► View ink levels

-- ► Replace ink cartridges

-- ► Replace printheads

-- ⊞ Ink cartridge information
+Ink

-- ⊞ Printhead information

-- 2. Open the ink cartridge cover completely.
-Gloss enhancer, gray, blue, green, magenta and yellow are in the left side, while light magenta, light cyan, photo black, light gray, matte black and red are in the right side.
+2. Open the ink cartridge cover completely.
+Magenta and yellow are in the left side, while light magenta, light cyan, photo black, light gray, matte black and cyan are in the right side.